 Needless to say, material is one of the things that determine the quality of a sleeping bag.
 Many of today’s premium sleeping bags are insulated with down fill.
 These models are generally more costly than those with synthetic fill, but the difference in insulation is also very obvious.
 It is simply something you would be willing to shell out for.

-10 Best Down Sleeping Bags of 2017 Reviews
+List of the Best Down Sleeping Bags of 2019

 This so-called zero-degree mummy duck down sleeping bag from Hyke & Byke appears to have been designed specifically for backpackers.
 It is super lightweight and even comes with a light compression sack.
 The regular-sized one weighs less than 4.08 lbs, and the long variant weighs 4.30 lbs.

 The entire sleeping bag is made of 400T 20D ripstop nylon fabric that is very light and surprisingly soft to the touch.
 The standards are nicely built into this model.
 There are drawstrings around the hood and shoulder area, as well as baffles around the shoulders and zippers, for retaining heat.

 There are plenty of small details that seem well-designed.
 It has snag-free Velcro and super durable YKK zippers.
 The zipper guard is made of soft fleece.
 The footbox is very spacious, and the sleeping bag even has loops for hanging when in storage.

 The Snowmass can accommodate heights of up to 6 ft 6 in, so it should be roomy enough for a lot of people.
 It also comes in five color options: black, blue, light blue, maroon, and red.

 2. Outdoor Vitals Summit 0°F – 20°-30°F Down Sleeping Bag